EthereumCommonwealth/CLOIP/CLOIP-2/CLOIP-2.md

 ## Copyright

-Each EIP must be placed under the [CC0-1.0](https://creativecommons.org/publicdomain/zero/1.0/).
+This CLOIP is placed under the [CC0-1.0](https://creativecommons.org/publicdomain/zero/1.0/).